Cover of my new book, a thriller about the man who invented N.Korea and the fighter pilot who faked him out. April 2015.

-UN Security Council told today that NKorea’s human rights crimes “exceeds all others in duration, intensity & horror.”
-Thirteen of 15 member nations attend meeting.
+UN Security Council moved toward holding NKorea accountable for crimes against humanity that exceed all other nations in “duration, intensity & horror.”
+Thirteen of 15 member nations attended meeting.
 Nine supported sending case to International Criminal Court.
-China & Russia skip meeting.
+China & Russia did not show.

 Shin Dong-hyuk to testify at an informal meeting of the UN Security Council, marking first time a NKorean defector addresses the Security Council.